maread99/pyroids/README.md

 ####REVIEW / REVISE...
-Game can be customised by defining a configuration file and passing the filename as the first and only argument at the command line.
+Game can be customised by defining a configuration file and passing the filename as the first and only argument at the command line, for example:
+###REVIEW FOR ACTUAL IMPLEMENTATION
+	python play_pyroids novice.py

 A configuration file can be created by making a copy of the template at ..\pyroids\config\template.py.
-The copy should be named appropriately and saved as a .py file to the same config folder, for example:
+The copy should be named appropriately and saved as a .py file to this same config folder, for example:
 	..\pyroids\config\easy_peasy.py

 The template includes instructions on how to customise game settings.

-Only the name of the configuration file needs to be passed at the command line, for example:
-###REVIEW FOR ACTUAL IMPLEMENTATION
-python play_pyroids easy_peasy.py

 As many configuration files can be saved to the config directory as required.

-The pyroids package includes the following configuration files:
-##REVISE FOR ACTUAL IMPLEMENTATION
-easy_peasy.py
-bit_hard.py
-wtf.py
-wrap.py
-alt_controls.py
+The following example configuration files are included as part of the pyroids package: novice.py expert.py

 Code Documentation